- West door & Font

 We warmly welcome visitors to our church and hope you will enjoying exploring its beautiful architecture with the help of this guide.

-Click/tap the numbers on the plan of the church to view each point of interest.
+Click/tap the dots on the plan of the church to view each point of interest.

 This guide also works on a smartphone such as an iPhone.
 Load this page on your phone when you come to visit to view points of interest around the building.